 I’m pleasantly surprised by how easy it was to adapt my original Hedgehog slice recipe for a vegan diet.
 A few simple switches to my gluten free graham cracker recipe, some supermarket hacks or easy DIYs, et voila!
 Vegan, gluten-free hedgehog slice.
 With a nut free option to boot.

-- In fact, the vegan hedgehog keeps well in the fridge, but might work even better straight from the freezer.
+In fact, the vegan hedgehog keeps well in the fridge, but might work even better straight from the freezer.
 Just an option, but an option very reminiscent of those single serve nutella packets straight from the freezer.
-SO.
-GOOD.
-Obviously before I discovered how heinous they are for the environment and stopped treating myself to them, that is.

 Vegan, gluten free hedgehog slice